Phalcode/gamevault-docs/docs/server-docs/setup/docker-compose.md

       DB_HOST: db
       DB_USERNAME: gamevault
       DB_PASSWORD: YOURPASSWORDHERE
-      # The following line grants Admin Role to the account with this username upon registration.
-      SERVER_ADMIN_USERNAME: admin
       # Uncomment and insert your RAWG API Key here if you have one (http://rawg.io/login?forward=developer)
       # RAWG_API_KEY: YOURAPIKEYHERE
     volumes: